JosePedroDias/toy-stock-market/README.md

     /transactions () -> array of transactions
     /stats () -> closing ts, nr stocks

+    /stream () -> server sent events JSON stream (for bids, asks, transactions)

 ## some notes

 The stock data structures, types and core functions live in `stock.js`.
+All of these are simple structures in memory.
+Performance is not a big concern in this exploratory initiative.

 The HTTP server is set up from `server.js`.